Toggle Location Modal

 WhatsApp

-Even though the success of paediatric liver transplants in India is high, one needs to be aware of all the risks and complications associated with this problem.
-These include infections, organ rejection, complications caused by immunosuppressive medications, and surgical complications.
+Even though the success of paediatric liver transplants in India is high, one needs to be aware of the risks and complications.
+These may include:

 WhatsApp